 - Increased risk of cardiovascular disease

-What tests can determine omega-3 status?
+Which tests can determine omega-3 status?

-What foods are rich in the unsaturated fatty acid?
+Which foods are rich in the unsaturated fatty acid?

 - Chia seeds ( 20,470 mg ALA per 100 gram)